Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM

-The temperature profile evolution for runs A and A-$\nu$ are presented in Figure~\ref{fig:4} at $t = (0.00, 1.08, 8.54)~{\rm ms}$, which corresponds, respectively, to the initial configuration, the end of the first expansion cycle and the onset of the apparent horizon detection.
+The temperature profile evolution for runs A and A-$\nu$ are presented in Figure~\ref{fig:4} at $t = (0.00, 1.08, {2.66})~{\rm ms}$, which corresponds, respectively, to the initial configuration, the end of the first expansion cycle, and the onset of the apparent horizon detection.
 We observe that the $\nu_e$-neutrinosphere recedes towards the core.
-The outside (optically thin) regions are found effectively cooled, while inside the neutrinosphere the dominance of diffusive processes prevents the temperature loss.
-On the onset of gravitational collapse ($t=8.54~{\rm ms}$) the internal layers are heated by compression.\footnote{It is important to mention that in order to reproduce the neutrinos-induced collapse we need to employ finer grids for TOV stars near the maximal $\rho_c$ (see Table~\ref{tab:1}).
-This is because at higher resolutions we find smaller mean free paths among the coordinate directions, which lead to higher effective emission rates and to a sufficient cooling of the matter to trigger the collapse.}
+The outside (optically thin) regions are found effectively cooled, while inside the neutrinosphere, the dominance of diffusive processes prevents the temperature loss.
+At the onset of gravitational collapse {($t=2.66~{\rm ms}$)}, the internal layers are heated by compression.

-In Figure~\ref{fig:5} we present snapshots of the electron neutrinos emissivity and the electron fraction for the longer-lived run A-$\nu$.
-We see that in the low density envelope (with rest-mass densities between the atmosphere value $\rho_{\rm atm} = 10^7~{\rm g~cm^{-3}}$ and $\rho = 10^{12}~{\rm g~cm^{-3}}$) the emissivity decreases more than three orders of magnitude and the matter strongly deleptonizes [from $t=0$~ms (left panel) to $t=1.08$~ms (central panel)].
+In Figure~\ref{fig:5}, we present snapshots of the electron neutrinos emissivity and the electron fraction for the longer-lived run A-$\nu$.
+We see that in the low-density envelope (with rest-mass densities between the atmosphere value $\rho_{\rm atm} = 10^7~{\rm g~cm^{-3}}$ and $\rho = 10^{12}~{\rm g~cm^{-3}}$), the emissivity decreases {by} more than {two} orders of magnitude, and the matter strongly deleptonizes (from $t=0$~ms (left panel) to $t=1.08$~ms (central panel)).
 This occurs within the first expansion cycle of the star and explains the early burst in the bottom panel of Figure~\ref{fig:2}.
-In the middle panels, the formation of eddies on a circle with radius $r = \sqrt{x^2 + y^2} \sim 10~{\rm km}$ is related to convective instabilities as predicted by the Ledoux criterion~\cite{Epstein:1978ih}.
-On the right panels the star is on the verge of gravitational collapse.
-Note that along the evolution, the emissivity and electron fraction is almost unaltered within the $\rho \geq 10^{14}~{\rm g/cm^3}$ opaque region because much less energetic diffusive processes dominate the emissions.
+In the middle panels, the formation of eddies on a circle with radius $r = \sqrt{x^2 + y^2} \sim 9~{\rm km}$ is related to convective instabilities as predicted by the Ledoux criterion~\cite{Epstein:1978ih}.
+On the right panels, the star is on the verge of gravitational collapse.
+Note that along the evolution, the emissivity and electron fraction is almost unchanged within the opaque region $\rho \geq 10^{14}~{\rm g/cm^3}$ because much less energetic diffusive processes dominate the emissions.